colinfang/GrazingInfo/README.md

 - It provides an option to make player tamed animals eat Dandelion only if it is mature (Default off).
     - No longer need to manually rotate animals to different pens, in order to maximize nutrition from Dandelion growing zone.
     - For player tamed animals only.
 Wild animals are not affected.
+- It provides an option to show nutrition consumed & food saturation increased as a floating text when animals graze.
+- It adds many extra stats on animal info card, e.g. best male to female ratio, nutrition efficiency to farm animals for meat, egg, milk.

 ## Remarks